Guidance for applying to TRANSFORM

 Applicants MUST have applied to the GSD MPhil/PhD programme or their TRANSFORM funding application will not be eligible.

-In order to be considered for a scholarship you must have submitted both a full application for admission to the University of Warwick MPhil/PhD in Global Sustainable Development and the Leverhulme TRANSFORM Application Form by the deadline of 12pm on 20 June 2022.
-Please note that there is just one deadline for this year and it will not be possible to extend the deadline.
+In order to be considered for a scholarship you must have submitted both a full application for admission to the University of Warwick MPhil/PhD in Global Sustainable Development and the Leverhulme TRANSFORM Application Form by the deadline of 11.59pm on 12 June 2023.
+Please note that there is just one deadline and it will not be possible to extend the deadline.

 Please see here for full information on the application process for the Warwick MPhil/PhD in Global Sustainable Development.
 We recommend that you complete this application around two weeks prior to the scholarship closing date in order that there is time for references and other supporting documents to be submitted in support of your application.

 The Scholarship Application Form should be submitted online.

 Both the programme application including supporting documents such as references, and the scholarship form will be considered in the selection process.